Grey edge of a facet, sometimes referred to as chipping in severe cases. The facet edge should be sharp and clean.

 GVA is a measure of economic activity.
 It is often referred to as the ‘income from production’ and is broadly equivalent to the wages and profits generated by a particular economic activity, or total output (revenues) minus intermediate costs.
 GVA differs from GDP in that it does not include net taxes and subsidies levied on products.

-There are sixteen top halves: facets put around the edge of the crown and sixteen bottom halves.
+There are 16 top halves: facets put around the edge of the crown and 16 bottom halves.

 Round Brilliant made to precise proportions.
 The facets appear through the table as eight arrows and from the bottom, eight hearts.